 term as a keyword or use it anywhere in the paper?

 R24: Please see R6 and R7 for more context on how we selected the 23 features.
-First, we do agree that there are important theories related to complexity that should be discussed in our manuscript.
+First, we do agree that there are important theories related to complexity that should be discussed in our manuscript (which is a point now more explicit; see lines 436-449).
 These are not, in our view, features of complex systems, but “efficient theories” (sensu Marquet et al. 2014) that can be used to represent laws that characterize phenomena occurring at least at some levels of complex systems.
-Maximum Entropy Theory of Ecology, Metabolic Theory of Ecology, the recent general theory of temperature dependence in biology or the synthetic theory of biodiversity based on fractals are all examples of these sorts of efficient theories, and are now discussed in a new paragraph in the discussion as an example of successful integration of CSS and ecology (lines 436-449).
+Maximum entropy theory of ecology, metabolic theory of ecology, the recent general theory of temperature dependence in biology or the synthetic theory of biodiversity based on fractals are all examples of these sorts of efficient theories, and are now discussed in a new paragraph in the discussion as an example of successful integration of CSS and ecology (lines 436-449).
 Regarding the comment on keywords, please see R18 and our comment on how we see our sample of papers referring to “ecological complexity” as a random sample of papers in ecology that deal with complexity.

 Line 251: I don't think that the "co-occurence of multiple phenomena" is one to one